HadesArchitect/GrafanaCassandraDatasource/README.md

 *This part of the documentation relates only to development of the plugin and not required if you only intended to use it.*

 The frontend part is implemented using *Typescript*, *WebPack*, *ESLint* and *NPM*.
-The backend is written on *Golang* and uses *Dep* as a dependency manager.
+The backend is written on *Golang* and based on [Hashicorp Plugin System](https://github.com/hashicorp/go-plugin).
 The plugin development uses docker actively and it's recommended to have at least basic understanding of docker and docker-compose.

 ### Installation and Build